industrial-edge/Bring-own-apps-to-shopfloor/docs/install_THT-Close-Loop-APP.md

 <img src="graphics/install_tht_step1-2.png" alt="install_tht_step1-1" style="zoom:67%;" />

-Click on “Go Online” to connect to the IEM system.
+Click on “Go Online” to connect to the Industrial Edge Management system.

 ![install_tht_step1-3](graphics/install_tht_step1-3.png)

-A new window will open to enter the IEM URL, aftering entering the IEM URL, click on the "Connect" button.
+A new window will open to enter the Industrial Edge Management URL, aftering entering the Industrial Edge Management URL, click on the "Connect" button.

 <img src="graphics/install_tht_step1-4.png" style="zoom:67%;" />

-Then you need to provide your personal credentials to login IEM.
+Then you need to provide your personal credentials to login Industrial Edge Management.

 <img src="graphics/install_tht_step1-5.png" alt="install_tht_step1-5" style="zoom:67%;" />

-#### 2. Create a new empty app in IEM
+#### 2. Create a new empty app in Industrial Edge Management

-After you connect to the IEM you should see the picture below, to view the apps loaded in the IEM.
+After you connect to the Industrial Edge Management you should see the picture below, to view the apps loaded in the Industrial Edge Management.
 Then you can click on the "+Create Application" button to add a new empty app for the importing preparation of the THT Close-Loop app.

 ![install_tht_step2-1](graphics/install_tht_step2-1.png)